 Have you ever been stuck searching through your emails for a document that you know your boss shared with you so you could edit and report on it?
 All you need to do is open Delve, click on your boss’s name and you’ll see a visual of all the documents and files (even email attachments) that they are working that you have access to.
 It doesn’t change permissions, and doesn’t show private files, it only shows content that is relevant to you and your connections in your office.

 Just as we’ve discussed before, you probably already have Delve available to you with your Office 365 installation, but you just need to know it is there and know how to use it.
 Getting more out of what you have…don’t ignore it anymore.
 Fizen is here to help with a solid deployment strategy of the tools that you need to be more productive, especially in our current environment.

-At Fizen we recognize that an IT service provider should do more than just push buttons to make things work and that is why we are putting together a few live virtual training sessions with a veteran Microsoft Trainer and PD Specialist on getting the most out of Microsoft Teams and Office 365.
-Having I.T. work is the baseline but making I.T. work for you is where we want you to be.
+At Fizen we recognize that an IT service provider should do more than just push buttons to make things work, and that is why we are putting together a few live virtual training sessions with a veteran Microsoft Trainer and PD Specialist on getting the most out of Microsoft Teams and Office 365.
+Let's make your IT System work for you.
+Having IT work is the baseline but making IT work for you is where we want you to be.
 Stay tuned for more information and more tips like these to help you keep moving.